Have you ever watched your cat on a hot day, when you were looking for a way to cool down, and wondered how cats sweat?

-How Does Body Temperature Stay Within the Normal Range?
+How Does a Cat's Body Temperature Stay Within the Normal Range?

 Body temperature is controlled by the brain.
-When there are increases in outside temperatures, or a cat is excited, stressed, or has been recently active, the body gets a signal from the brain to lose the extra body heat.
-The primary way is through panting, but other methods are also important.
-Dilating blood vessels in the skin allows heat to escape as the warm blood is brought closer to the surface.
-Sweating, stretching out the body, or getting wet are other ways cats stay cool.
-If these processes cannot be performed, or the body is overwhelmed and cannot cool itself enough, heat stroke and death may occur.
+When there are increases in outside temperatures or a cat is excited, stressed, or has been recently active, the body gets a signal from the brain to disperse the extra body heat.
+Sweating, stretching out the body, or drinking cool water are primary ways that cats cool down.
+If these processes cannot be performed or the body is overwhelmed and cannot cool itself enough, heat stroke and death may occur.

 Fever or Just Hot?

-A temperature consistently over 102.8 degrees Fahrenheit is cause for concern in cats.
+A temperature consistently over 102.8˚ F is cause for concern in cats.
 Signs of fever include reluctance to move, increased frequency of breathing, depression, anorexia, and lethargy or listlessness.

 Hyperthermia is simply an increase in body temperature.
-This may be due to outside temperatures, excitement, exercise or other causes and is not a true fever.
+This may be due to increased outside temperatures, excitement, exercise, or other causes.
+It is not a true fever.

 If you are unsure whether your cat actually has a fever, rest her for 20 minutes, then check the rectal temperature again.
 If your cat is acting normal other than panting and having an increased temperature, chances are it is hyperthermia and not a true fever.